yearn.finance II (YFII) Price Tops $1,054.18 on Top Exchanges

-yearn.finance II (CURRENCY:YFII) traded flat against the U.S. dollar during the 24 hour period ending at 21:00 PM E.T. on January 27th.
-One yearn.finance II coin can currently be purchased for approximately $1,054.18 or 0.09198106 BTC on exchanges.
-During the last seven days, yearn.finance II has traded flat against the U.S. dollar. yearn.finance II has a market capitalization of $40.85 million and approximately $21.90 million worth of yearn.finance II was traded on exchanges in the last day.
+yearn.finance II (CURRENCY:YFII) traded flat against the U.S. dollar during the 24 hour period ending at 8:00 AM Eastern on February 2nd.
+During the last seven days, yearn.finance II has traded flat against the U.S. dollar. yearn.finance II has a total market cap of $40.85 million and approximately $21.90 million worth of yearn.finance II was traded on exchanges in the last 24 hours.
+One yearn.finance II coin can currently be bought for about $1,054.18 or 0.09198106 BTC on major exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.